szTheory/exifcleaner/README.md

 ### Contributing

 This app is mostly feature complete.
 I want to keep it simple and not add a bunch of bloat to it.
 And I want to avoid release churn.
 That said, there are a couple small features that might be worth adding.
 And there are a few minor bugs or points of cleanup that would be worth polishing.
 If you'd like to help check out the [Issue Tracker](https://github.com/szTheory/exifcleaner/issues) which contains an exhaustive list of known issues.
 Just pick one and submit a Pull Request or leave a comment and I can provide guidance or help if you need it.
 Make sure to test the app out to see if it still works though.
-There isn't much going on this app so it should be easy enough to do.
+There isn't much going on in this app so it should be easy enough to do.
 I might add some automated tests later on to help with this.
 For now it's just been me working on the app so manual testing has worked out fine.

 TypeScript code is formatted using Prettier.